abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 So, are you ready to hear about natural transformations?
 Actually it is my opinion that you are not, so I would like to continue with something else.
 Let's ask ourselves the same question that we were poundering at the beginning of the previous chapter ---  what does it mean for two categories to be equal.

-Equivalence
+Isomorphisms and equivalence
 ===

-In the prev chapter, we talked a lot about how great isomorphisms are and how important they are for category theory, but at the same time we said that *categorical isomorphisms* do not capture the concept of equality.
+In the prev chapter, we talked a lot about how great isomorphisms are and how important they are for defining the concept of equality in category theory, but at the same time we said that *categorical isomorphisms* do not capture the concept of equality of categories.

 ![Isomorphic categories](isomorphic_categories.svg)

-This is simply because (though it may seem contradictory) *isomorphic objects aren't considered equal* according to categorical isomorphisms i.e. a categories that only differ by having some additional isomorphic objects aren't isomorphic themselves
+This is simply because (though it may seem contradictory) *isomorphic objects and morphisms aren't considered equal* according to categorical isomorphisms i.e. categories that only differ by having some additional isomorphic objects aren't isomorphic themselves

 ![Isomorphic categories](equal_categories.svg)